 President and CEO at St. George Tanaq Corporation

-Nathan McCowan is the President and CEO of St. George Tanaq Corporation, leading the corporation's strategic initiatives and operations.
+Nathan McCowan is the President and CEO of St. George Tanaq Corporation, leading the organization's strategic initiatives.

 Paul D. Clement